 TechJunkie is supported by our readers.
 When you make a purchase through our links, we may earn a commission.
 Read More.

-In this guide, we’ll share the best iPad styluses available on the market.
+In this guide, we’ll share the best iPad styluses available on the market in 2022.
 We strived to include diverse options: for professional drawing or occasional document signing, affordable or advanced.
 Read on to find a stylus that fits your needs and budget.

 Thanks to flawless compatibility with iOS, the Apple Pencil can be used with any software running on your iPad.
 The stylus charges via a Lightning port hidden under a removable magnetically attached cap.
 It runs up to 12 hours without charging, enough for a whole day of active use.
 To connect the stylus to your iPad, pair it via Bluetooth – no extensive setup is needed.
 The stylus comes in a set with an additional tip.

 The Adonit Note – M with Mouse Sensor Pencil is one of the reliable universal styluses currently available on the market.
 Compatible with all iPad models updated to iOS 13.3 or above, provided any previously used stylus is disconnected.
 What’s unique about this stylus is how you can also use it as a mouse.
 It uses a multi-angle sensor on the cap designed to be detected by the screen from a five-millimeter distance.
 You drag it on your table as you would with a standard mouse, and it has a touch panel on the stylus that works as a scrolling wheel, and a single button serves as the left and right clicks.